 I’ve made a colouring book!
 I created a sort-of colouring book for my library commission earlier this year, and really loved doing it.
 It reminded me that I wanted to make a patchwork pattern colouring book a few years ago, but never had the time.
-I’ve made the time now and its almost ready to go to print!
+I’ve made the time and now it’s ready.

 My book of patchwork drawings is more than just a colouring book, it is a place to play with creative ideas, to try new colour combinations, patterns and really stretch your creativity.
 This A5 book (15x21cm 6x8in) has 14 hand-drawn designs inspired by original antique patchwork quilts which I have created meticulously for your enjoyment.
 I love using patchwork as inspiration for creative drawing and colouring and I am sure you will love these too.
 The paper is nice and thick, suitable for watercolour as well as pens, chalk makers and pencils.
 There are also two pages for you to create your own designs with a helpful grid to guide you.
 I have also included 6 pages of full colour designs with lots of tips and ideas to make this colouring book really special.

-The colouring book is available at a reduced price for pre-orders before it goes to print; just £7.99 (plus postage) until 20th October, when it goes up to £9.50.
+The colouring book is £9.50.
 I can post all over the world too.
-The colouring books will be ready in early November, just in time for Christmas presents to yourself or for others.
 You can find it in my online shop, along with books, textiles and much more.

 I’m pleased to be taking part in the Leicester Print Workshop members exhibition this year.
 I am working in collaboration with Gillian McFarland to produce a changing artwork installation which will develop from week to week as we share ideas, develop and pass things to and fro and create new pieces inspired by two found objects.